Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Problem Formulation and Objective

 \subsubsection{Measurement- or learning-based optimization}

-We wish to address a \emph{static} objective of the form (\ref{eq:CentralizedObjective}) through a \emph{measurement-} or \emph{learning-based} optimization approach.
-According to such approach, the \RM\ reacts to measurements of the objective function $f(\alpha,w)$, periodically collected at time instances $k=1,2,...$ and denoted by $\tilde{f}(k)$.
-For example, in the case of objective (\ref{eq:AverageProcessingSpeed}), the measured objective takes on the form $\tilde{f}(k)\df\sum_{i=1}^{n}\tilde{v}_i(k)/n$.
-Given these measurements and the current assignment $\alpha(k)$ of resources, the \RM\ selects the next assignment of resources $\alpha(k+1)$ so that the measured objective approaches the true optimum of the unknown performance function $f(\alpha,w)$.
-In other words, the \RM\ employs an update rule of the form:
+We wish to address a \emph{static} optimization objective of the form (\ref{eq:CentralizedObjective}) through a \emph{measurement-} or \emph{learning-based} methodology.
+That is, the \RM\ reacts to measurements of $f(\alpha,w)$, periodically collected at time instances $k=1,2,...$ and denoted by $\tilde{f}(k)$.
+The measured objective may take on the form $\tilde{f}(k)\df\sum_{i=1}^{n}\tilde{u}_i(k)/n$.
+Given these measurements and the current assignment $\alpha(k)$ of resources, the \RM\ will select the next assignment of resources $\alpha(k+1)$, so that the measured objective approaches the true optimum of the unknown performance function $f(\alpha,w)$.

-according to which prior pairs of measurements and assignments for each thread $i$ are mapped into a new assignment $\alpha_i(k+1)$ that will be employed during the next evaluation interval.